For most of my professional life, in one guise or another, I have been an educator.

 In all these different roles the one thing I know about my journey is how empowering education can be when it is crafted and delivered in a way that puts the learners at the centre of the experience.

-The role I have now chosen, as a kinesiologist and kinesiology instructor, enables me to share my passion for kinesiology with others; through the workshops, development sessions and, soon, in a book.
+The role I have now chosen, as a kinesiologist and instructor, enables me to share my passion for learning with others; through the workshops, development sessions and in a book.
 Sharing in a way that is inclusive, interactive and informative makes it all worthwhile and very rewarding.

 I have huge respect for every attendee at my workshops, it takes courage to commit to learning something new, especially when it involves any aspect of self development.
 Stepping out of your comfort zone takes many forms and I regularly have the pleasure to witness workshop attendees making significant progress in their own journeys and, every time, I feel humbled; honoured to have created an environment which inspires, informs and supports change.